Understanding 3/8 as a Percentage: A practical guide

 Why does this work?
 The Mathematical Explanation

 The core principle behind converting fractions to percentages lies in the concept of proportionality.
+Think about it: when we divide the numerator by the denominator, we're essentially finding the decimal equivalent of the fraction – what portion of one whole the fraction represents.
 A percentage is simply a ratio expressed as a fraction of 100.
-When we divide the numerator by the denominator, we're essentially finding the decimal equivalent of the fraction – what portion of one whole the fraction represents.
 Multiplying this decimal by 100 scales the value to represent that portion as a part of 100, giving us the percentage.

 Practical Applications of Converting 3/8 to a Percentage